shetharp/shetharp/README.md

 I'm a battle-tested starter, having co-founded Crater, a synthetic media startup, and hustled at Matter, a manufacturing startup backed by Techstars.
 I hold an M.Eng in CS from Cornell Tech and did my undergrad at Cornell University.

+Get in touch if you're looking for a product-obsessed engineer to lead your next interdisciplinary project.

 #### [👨‍🚀 View My Portfolio →](https://arpitsheth.com)
 #### [💼 View My LinkedIn →](https://linkedin.com/in/shetharp)